 What are local anesthetics, and when are they used?

 Local anesthetics block the nerves that send pain signals to your brain.
-You may get them in a shot near your incision or through a small tube.
-A nurse (nurse anesthetist) or doctor (anesthesiologist) will give you this medicine before surgery.
+You may get them in a shot near your incision, through a small tube, or as a cream applied to your skin.
+A doctor (anesthesiologist) or nurse (nurse anesthetist) will give you this medicine before surgery.

 What are the benefits of local anesthetics?